Package Leaflet: Information for the User

 If you interrupt treatment with Dexametasona ABDrug

-If your treatment is to be interrupted, follow your doctor's recommendations.
-He may recommend that you gradually reduce the amount of medication you are taking gradually until you stop taking it completely.
-Different symptoms have been reported when treatment is interrupted too quickly, such as low blood pressure and, in some cases, relapse of the disease for which you took the treatment.
-You may also experience a "withdrawal syndrome" that includes fever, muscle and joint pain, inflammation of the nasal mucosa (rhinitis), weight loss, skin itching, and eye inflammation (conjunctivitis).
-If you interrupt treatment too soon and any of the mentioned symptoms appear, you should speak with your doctor as soon as possible.
+If your treatment is going to be interrupted, you should follow your doctor's recommendations.
+He may recommend that you gradually reduce the amount of medication you are taking until you stop taking it completely.
+Various symptoms have been reported when treatment is interrupted too quickly, such as low blood pressure and, in some cases, relapse of the disease for which you took the treatment.
+A "withdrawal syndrome" may also occur, which includes fever, muscle and joint pain, inflammation of the nasal lining (rhinitis), weight loss, itching of the skin, and eye inflammation (conjunctivitis).
+If you interrupt treatment too soon and experience any of the mentioned symptoms, you should talk to your doctor as soon as possible.

 Consult your doctor immediately if you experience severe mental problems.
-These may affect 5 out of 100 people who take medicines like dexamethasone.
+These can affect 5 out of 100 people who take medications like dexametasona.
 These problems include:

 Consult your doctor immediately if you experience:

-This medicine may worsen existing heart problems.
+This medication may worsen existing heart problems.
 If you experience shortness of breath or swelling of the ankles, consult your doctor immediately.

 This medication does not require any special storage temperature.

-The other components are lactose, cornstarch, anhydrous colloidal silica (E551) and magnesium stearate (E470b) and sodium stearate fumarate.
-See section 2 “Dexamethasone ABDrug contains lactose”.
+The other components are lactose, pregelatinized cornstarch, anhydrous colloidal silica (E551), and magnesium stearate (E470b) and sodium stearyl fumarate.
+See section 2 "Dexametasona ABDrug contains lactose".

-White to off-white colored, round, scored on one face, and with a diameter of 12 mm tablets.
+White to off-white, round tablets, scored on one side, and 12 mm in diameter.

 The tablet can be divided into equal doses.